 Because it is faster to capture a single shot than a massive number of shots, LLE-CUP can capture never-before-seen motion, like the motions of light itself.

-In the report describing the newer photography system, called phase-sensitive compressed ultrafast photography (pCUP), the researchers described how they could use the system to capture images of a laser pulse passing through a crystal and a laser-induced shockwave propagating through water.
+In the report describing the newer photography system, called phase-sensitive compressed ultrafast photography (pCUP), the researchers described how they could use the system to capture images of a laser pulse passing through a crystal and a laser-induced shockwave propagating through the water.

 In a press release, lead researcher Lihong Wang said the pCUP technology has potential applications across many different scientific fields, including biology and physics.
 For instance, it might be used to watch the dilation of nerve fibers as signals travel along neurons or see how flame front propagates in a combustion chamber.